rebelvg/framework.VR/readme.txt

 Spectator, Jip teleporting script, Cigs and Suicide script are located in the murshun mod pack.
 All are completely optional.

 Framework Info.
-Framework needs a few lines to be initialized properly.

-[] execVM "framework\init.sqf";
-in init.sqf

-[] execVM "framework\initPlayerLocal.sqf";
-in initPlayerLocal.sqf

-[] execVM "framework\initServer.sqf";
-in initServer.sqf

 Spectator is located inside of our murshun pack.
 If you want to enable it you must add a few lines.